-The UK Songwriting Contest is one of the world's longest running and most popular and important international songwriting events.
-It was launched in London in 2002 in association with prestigious bodies including The BRIT Trust (of BRIT Awards fame), The BRIT Studio, The BRIT School, Music Aid, The Guild Of International Songwriters and Composers, Roland UK and top british producers and industry professionals "to discover and encourage new songwriting talent and promote the craft of songwriting".
-It was supported by BBC Radio since the very beginning with radio plays of song entries across the UK.
-Every year it becomes more international with more entries from around the world and with appearances of winners on major TV shows worldwide.
-In 2020 it enters its19th successful year year and since its launch over 100,000 songs have taken part and over £1,000,000 woth of prizes have been awarded to entrants.
-In this event complete beginners and experienced songwriters compete together on an equal basis.
-It is well known in the music business as an important launching pad for new songwriting talent and it is widely respected as one of the world's best and most popular songwriting events
+The UK Songwriting Contest is one of the world's longest running and most successful international songwriting events.
+It was launched in London in 2002 in association with music bodies including The BRIT Trust, The BRIT Studio, The BRIT School (Adele and Amy Winehouse are graduates), Music Aid International, The GISC, Roland UK and top British producers and industry professionals "to discover and encourage new songwriting talent and promote the craft of songwriting".
+It has been strongly supported by the BBC from the beginning with radio plays of song entries across the UK on BBC Radio and many finalist and winners have been featured on BBC TV.
+It quickly become a truly international event with entries from over 80 countries and UKSC winners and finalists appearing on major TV shows and media worldwide.
+Since its launch over 100,000 songs have taken part in the event and over £2,000,000 worth of prizes and gifts have been awarded to contestants.
+The UKSC is watched closely by top professionals in the music industry worldwide and many entrants have been signed to major publishing and recording deals.
+The UKSC is well known as a launching pad for new songwriting talent with a warm and friendly songwriting support community.
+It is widely respected as one of the world's most important and prestigious songwriting events

-PRESTIGE No other songwriting event in the world was formed with the backing of such well respected and prestigious organisations.
-This means that contestants are watched closely by the music industry’s leading producers and publishers, and many finalists and semi-finalists are spotted and go on to enjoy music careers and deals.
-The UKSC judging panels feature respected Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists.
-There are also panels of successful past UKSC winners.
+PRESTIGE The UKSC was formed with highly respected and important music organisations and contestants and winners are watched closely by the music industry’s leading producers and publishers.
+Many finalists and semi-finalists are spotted and go on to successful music careers and deal offers.
+The UKSC judging panels feature top industry professionals with Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists, GRAMMY voting members and successful past UKSC winners.
 Visit the Judges Pageon this website to see more about the distinguished professionals who choose the winners.

-Many entrants receive extensive press, TV and radio coverage of their results and their songs, with royalty earning radio play for their entries.
-The BBC has supported the event from the start with many finalists and winners receiving BBC Radio coverage.
-BBC Radio remains a strong UKSC supporter and many entrants are featured and interviewed on BBC Radio every year.
-Semi Finalists, Finalists and Winners have been featured on TV nationally and internationally and a number of winners and finalists have gone on to launch careers writing for major recording artists.
-For this reason we always recommend that Semi Finalists and Finalists should contact their local media with news of their results in the contest as this often leads to good media coverage and even more interest from people in the music industry.
+Many entrants receive extensive press, TV and radio coverage and royalty earning radio play for their entries.
+The BBC has supported the event from the beginning with many finalists and winners receiving BBC Radio plays.
+BBC Radio remains a very strong UKSC supporter and many entrants are featured and interviewed on BBC Radio every year.
+Semi Finalists, Finalists and Winners have been featured on many TV networks nationally and internationally and winners and finalists have gone on to launch careers writing for major recording artists - see below.
+For this reason we always recommend that Semi Finalists and Finalists should contact their local media with news of their results in the contest as this often leads to very good national and international media coverage and even more interest from people in the music industry.

-PRIZES - REWARDS - ENTRY FEES This UKSC has helpful prizes, and the lowest entry fee of all major international songwriting events and competitions, in line with its original launch aims and commitments.
-Prizes are designed to help songwriters in their careers and include record deals, publishing deals, and personal mentoring and recording with some of the world's top producers and writers.
-Our winners have been personally mentored by Double Grammy winner Kipper Eldridge in his studio, worked and recorded with well known producer and contest judge Stuart Epps in his home studio, have been signed by Simon Cowell, personally coached by hit songwriter Mark Cawley in Nashville, signed to publishing deals, received professional production packages with world class musicians, international copyright registration packages, songwriting courses, promotion on the music industry's "Best of UKSC" albums, music software, books, GISC memberships and much more.
-Everyone who enters a song receives valuable songwriting resource memberships worth many times the entry fee and the UKSC has awarded over £1,000,000 in such prizes since its launch.
-Everyone who enters receives a unique personalised UKSC Certificate for each song entered with the position reached in the contest.
-Entrants also receive an individual judges rating for every song so that they can see how each song was rated by experienced music business professionals.
-See full details on The Prizes Page.
+PRIZES - REWARDS - ENTRY FEES This UKSC has helpful prizes and the lowest entry fee of all major international songwriting events and competitions.
+This is in line with its original launch aims and commitments.
+Prizes are designed to help songwriters in their careers and include record deals, publishing deals, personal mentoring and recording with some of the world's top producers and writers.
+In the past, UKSC winners have been personally mentored by Double Grammy winner Kipper Eldridge in his studio, worked and recorded with well known producer and contest judge Stuart Epps in his home studio, have been signed by Simon Cowell, signed by Paul McCartney, personally coached by hit writer Mark Cawley in Nashville, signed to publishing deals with major international publishers, received professional production packages with world-class musicians, international copyright registration packages, songwriting courses, promotion on the music industry's "Best of UKSC" albums, music software, books, GISC memberships and much more.
+Everyone who enters a song receives songwriting resource memberships worth many times the entry fee and the UKSC has awarded over £2,000,000 in such prizes since its launch.
+Everyone receives a personalised UKSC Certificate for each song entered with the position reached in the contest and every song entered is given a judges´ Star Rating so that writer´s can see how each song was graded by top experienced music business professionals.

-OPPORTUNITIES This contest is often described in the media as a "prestigious" because it is the only songwriting contest that has had winning writers and finalists signed by top producers such as Simon Cowell and others, and it is the only songwriting event established in association with respected bodies such as The BRIT Trust and Music Aid.
+OPPORTUNITIES The UKSC is often described by the media as "prestigious" because it is the only songwriting contest that has had winning writers and finalists signed by top producers such as Simon Cowell and others, and it is the only songwriting event established in association with important and respected bodies including The BRIT Trust and others.

 Many entrants have had success through the contest and have signed publishing and recording deals, have been asked to write for major artists and major TV shows, have been interviewed in the media and had their winning songs featured to millions on TV in Australia, the USA, the UK and other countries.
-Many have also received royalty earning radio play of their entries.
-None of this would have happened if these songwriters had not entered their songs in the contest.
+Many have also received royalty earning radio play for their entries.
 Anyone who enters this contest can have similar success and could be noticed by the many top industry professionals worldwide who follow this event very closely every year looking for new songwriting talent.
-Below are just a few of these success stories..
+Below are just a very few of these many success stories..

-Here is a quick selection from the many past success stories...
+Here is a small selection from the many past success stories...

 Natalie Chua was signed by Simon Cowell after her UK Songwriting Contest win.
-She received a Platinum Disc Award for sales of over 500,000.
+Simon had spotted her as our youngest winner and contacted her for a band he was forming.
+She released an album with him and received a Platinum Disc Award for sales of over 500,000.

-Young Jaron Natoli was interviewed and had his songs heard by millions on the prime time Today Tonight Show in Australia when he won.
+Oz songwriter Jaron Natoli was featured and heard by millions on the prime time Today Tonight Show in Australia when he won the UKSC.
 Jaron's father Chris said "Thanks heaps UKSC!
 Thanks to your competition Jaron's getting the recognition he deserves."

-Emma Fitzsimons was mentored by Sting's producer and Double Grammy Award winning UKSC judge Marc "Kipper" Eldridge in his studio.
+Emma Fitzsimons was invited by Sting's producer and Double Grammy Award winning UKSC judge Marc "Kipper" Eldridge to his studio.
 She received a professional recording and production studio package and a professional music video shoot as part of her UKSC contest prizes and was tweeted about Perez Hilton and Calvin Harris!
 Her YouTube video had over one million views.